intel/isa-l/igzip/shim/README.md

     make
     ```

+## Usage

-3. Preload the shim library in your project:
+To use the ISA-L shim library with your application:

+1. Use LD_PRELOAD
     ```bash
-    LD_PRELOAD=libraries.performance.storage.isa-l/shim/build/isal-shim.so  ./app
+    LD_PRELOAD=/path/to/isa-l/shim/build/isal-shim.so  ./app
-    LD_PRELOAD=libraries.performance.storage.isa-l/shim/build/isal-shim.so  python test.py
+    LD_PRELOAD=/path/to/isa-l/shim/build/isal-shim.so  python test.py
     ```

+2. Set LD_PRELOAD environment variable
+    ```bash
+    export LD_PRELOAD=/path/to/isa-l/shim/build/isal-shim.so
+    ./your_application
+    ```

-## Usage
+## API Compatibility

-Replace your existing zlib library with this shim library.
-The API remains the same, so no additional changes are required in the application code.
+The API remains compatible with zlib for the supported functions listed in the "Intercepted Zlib Functions" section.
+For unsupported zlib functions, the system's zlib implementation will be used.

 ## Scope/Constraints